Towards Scalable Physically Consistent Neural Networks: an Application to Data-driven Multi-zone Thermal Building Models: Case study

 \subsection{Benchmark models}

 To analyze the performance of the proposed PCNN architectures, we perform an extensive ablation study and compare them to state-of-the-art gray- and black-box methods.
-An overview of all the models used in this work, and whether they are physically consistent, can be found in Table~\ref{tab:models}.
+An overview of all the models used in this work, and whether they are physically consistent, can be found in Table~\ref{tab:accuracy}\del{Authors: Old Table 1 has been deleted}.
 Note that the linear and LSTM models correspond to learning only the physics-inspired module of S-PCNNs, respectively the black-box one.
 Furthermore, \textit{Res-cons} is equivalent to fitting both modules of S-PCNNs sequentially, showcasing the importance of learning all the parameters of PCNNs simultaneously to attain state-of-the-art accuracy.